NatalieLockyer/Escape/README.md

 ### Client Goals

 * For their users to be able to view the site on a range of different size devices.
-*	Potential users to know exactly what the website is about and can navigate easily through the website.
+*	Potential users to know exactly what the website is about and be able to navigate easily through the website.
-*	An eye-catching display that makes the client want to return.
+*	An eye-catching and attractive site that makes the client want to return.
-*	Allow clients to contact the company if they want any other information.
+*	Allow clients to easily contact the company if they want any other information.

 ### First time visitor goals

-*	As a new visitor, I want to easily understand the main purpose of the site and what it has to offer.
+*	As a new visitor, I want to easily understand the purpose of the site and what it has to offer.
-*	I want to be able to navigate around with ease, using shortcuts if available.
+*	I want to be able to navigate around with ease, using shortcuts, if available.
 *	I want to know what products are available and what workshops are on offer.
 *	I also want to be able to find their social media links.